Lawyers for Bondi Beach shooting suspect seek gag order to protect family

 The case is expected to briefly return to court next week, before a longer hearing on April 8, where the prosecution will outline its brief of evidence.

-Australia last month launched a government-backed inquiry into antisemitism and social cohesion in the country which is expected to report its findings by December this year.
+government-backed inquiry into anti-Semitismand social cohesion in the country which is expected to report its findings by December.

 The government has already responded by tightening gun laws and introducing new legislation against hate speech.
 REUTERS